Chris Taylor Player Props: Dodgers vs. Orioles

 Chris Taylor At The Plate

-- Taylor is batting .213 with seven doubles, a triple, 11 home runs and 14 walks.
+- Taylor has seven doubles, a triple, 12 home runs and 14 walks while hitting .214.

-- Taylor has an RBI in 16 of 59 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 28.3% of his games this year, Taylor has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.